mwolfart/trgeneration/README.md

 # TRGeneration

 - This project was forked and extended to perform studies across Java libraries and their testing coverage.
-It was presented as a final paper for the computer science graduation course in 2021.
+It was presented as a final paper for the computer science graduation course in 2021, with help of student Keslley Lima and professor Érika F. Cota.
 - The application basically collects a source code in Java and outputs coverage data on them.
 This data is used along with other analyses in order to verify the libraries' present test cases.
 - The original application was not supporting all features in a Java code, so the biggest effort was on extending it to support most Java codes